mampfes/hacs_waste_collection_schedule/doc/source/manchester_uk.md

 The UPRN code can be found in the page by entering your postcode on the [Manchester City Council Bin Collections page ](https://www.manchester.gov.uk/bincollections/).
-When on the address list, View the source code for the page, and look for your address, the uprn will be shown as the value.
+When on the address list, view the source code for the page, and look for your address, the uprn will be shown as the value.